In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Analysis

-To select primary scintillation photon candidates, hits are detected from the PMT waveform with a certain threshold from baseline.
-Because hits include EL light leaking from ELCC cells as well as primary scintillation light, hits with a width of less than \SI{400}{\ns} and at least \SI{1}{\us} away from other hits are selected.
-Of these hits, when two or more channels have hits within \SI{100}{\ns}, they are considered as primary scintillation light hit clusters.
-Events with multiple clusters are rejected.
+To select primary scintillation photon candidates, hits were detected from the PMT waveform with a certain threshold from baseline.
+Because hits included EL light from ELCC cells as well as primary scintillation light, hits with a width of less than \SI{400}{\ns} and at least \SI{1}{\us} away from other hits were selected as primary scintillation light candidates.
+Of these hits, when two or more PMTs had hits within \SI{100}{\ns}, they were considered as primary scintillation light hit clusters.
+Events with multiple clusters were rejected.
 The distribution of the time intervals between the primary scintillation and the end of the ELCC signal is shown in Fig.~\ref{fig:drift_time}.

-The peak at \SI{363}{\us} is formed by the events crossing the cathode of the field cage, for this measurement, $z=40~\mathrm{cm}$.
-From this, the drift velocity of ionization electrons is derived to be \SI{1.10}{\mm/\us}.
-The z-positions of ELCC hits are reconstructed using this drift velocity.
+The peak at \SI{363}{\us} is formed by the events crossing the cathode of the field cage, $z=40~\mathrm{cm}$.
+From this, the drift velocity of ionization electrons was derived to be \SI{1.10}{\mm/\us}.
+The z-positions of ELCC hits were reconstructed using this drift velocity.

 There are additional selections to avoid timing mismatches, see the previous study\cite{10.1093/ptep/ptad146} for details.